Martin Luther University Halle-Wittenberg

 2001-2008: Magister in Sociology, East and Southeast European Studies and Polish Studies at the University of Leipzig

-• Jascha Dräger, Thorsten Schneider, Melanie Olczyk, Anne Solaz, Alexandra Sheridan, Elizabeth Washbrook, Valentina Perinetti Casoni, Sarah Jiyoon Kwon, Jane Waldfogel (2023): The relevance of tracking and social school composition for growing achievement gaps by parental education in lower secondary school: a longitudinal analysis in France, Germany, the United States, and England.
-European Sociological Review. https://doi.org/10.1093/esr/jcad076
+• Dräger, Jascha, Thorsten Schneider, Melanie Olczyk, Anne Solaz, Alexandra Sheridan, Elizabeth Washbrook, Valentina Perinetti Casoni, Sarah Jiyoon Kwon, Jane Waldfogel (2024): The relevance of tracking and social school composition for growing achievement gaps by parental education in lower secondary school: a longitudinal analysis in France, Germany, the United States, and England.
+European Sociological Review 40(6).
+964-980. https://doi.org/10.1093/esr/jcad076

-• Melanie Olczyk, Sarah Gentrup, Thorsten Schneider, Anna Volodina, Valentina Perinetti Casoni, Elizabeth Washbrook, Sarah Jiyoon Kwon, Jane Waldfogel (2023): Teacher judgements and gender achievement gaps in primary education in England, Germany, and the US.
-Social Science Research.
-Volume 116. https://doi.org/10.1016/j.ssresearch.2023.102938
+• Olczyk, Melanie, Sarah Gentrup, Thorsten Schneider, Anna Volodina, Valentina Perinetti Casoni, Elizabeth Washbrook, Sarah Jiyoon Kwon, Jane Waldfogel (2023): Teacher judgements and gender achievement gaps in primary education in England, Germany, and the US.
+Social Science Research 116. https://doi.org/10.1016/j.ssresearch.2023.102938

-• Olczyk, Melanie, Thorsten Schneider, Elizabeth Washbrook and the DICE-team (2021): National context and socioeconomic inequalities in educational achievement.
+• Olczyk, Melanie, Thorsten Schneider, Elizabeth Washbrook und das DICE-Team (2021): National context and socioeconomic inequalities in educational achievement.
 An overview of six high-income countries: France, Germany, Japan, the Netherlands, United Kingdom, and United States.
 INED Working Paper 267. https://www.ined.fr/en/publications/editions/document-travail/national-context-and-socioeconomic-inequalities-in-educational-achievement/

-• Olczyk, Melanie and Gisela Will (2019): Measuring knowledge about the German education system in NEPS.
+• Olczyk, Melanie, Gisela Will (2019): Measuring knowledge about the German education system in NEPS.
 NEPS Survey Paper Nr.
 56.

 • Olczyk, Melanie (2018): Ethnische Einbettung und schulischer Erfolg.
-Zur Bedeutung ethnisch segregierte Lebenswelten für den Bildungserwerb von Kindern mit Zuwanderungshintergrund.
+Zur Bedeutung ethnisch segregierter Lebenswelten für den Bildungserwerb von Kindern mit Zuwanderungshintergrund.
 Wiesbaden: Springer VS.

-• Kristen, Cornelia, Melanie Olczyk and Gisela Will (2016): Identifying immigrants and their descendants in the National Educational Panel Study.
+• Kristen, Cornelia, Melanie Olczyk, Gisela Will (2016): Identifying immigrants and their descendants in the National Educational Panel Study.
 In Methodological issues of longitudinal surveys.
 The example of the National Educational Panel Study, eds.
 Hans-Peter Blossfeld, Jutta v.
-Maurice, Michael Bayer and Jan Skopek, 195–211.
+Maurice, Michael Bayer, Jan Skopek, 195–211.
 Wiesbaden: Springer VS.

-• Olczyk, Melanie, Julian Seuring, Gisela Will and Sabine Zinn (2016): Migranten und ihre Nachkommen im deutschen Bildungssystem: Ein aktueller Überblick.
+• Olczyk, Melanie, Julian Seuring, Gisela Will, Sabine Zinn (2016): Migranten und ihre Nachkommen im deutschen Bildungssystem: Ein aktueller Überblick.
 In Ethnische Ungleichheiten im Bildungsverlauf: Mechanismen, Befunde, Debatten, eds.
-Claudia Diehl, Christian Hunkler and Cornelia Kristen, 33–70.
+Claudia Diehl, Christian Hunkler, Cornelia Kristen, 33–70.
 Wiesbaden: Springer VS.

-• Olczyk, Melanie, Gisela Will und Cornelia Kristen (2016): Immigrants in the NEPS: Identifying generation status and group of origin.
-2nd edition.
-NEPS Survey Paper Nr.
-4.
+• Olczyk, Melanie, Gisela Will, Cornelia Kristen (2016): Immigrants in the NEPS: identifying generation status and group of origin.
+2nd ed..
+NEPS Survey Paper No. 4.

-• Wenz, Sebastian E., Melanie Olczyk and Georg Lorenz (2016): Measuring teachers´ stereotypes in the NEPS.
-NEPS Survey Paper Nr.
-3.
+• Wenz, Sebastian E., Melanie Olczyk, Georg Lorenz (2016): Measuring teachers´ stereotypes in the NEPS.
+NEPS Survey Paper No. 3.

 Press releases